-That’s a key thing to also understand about the Scientific Method, it is not a linear set of steps.
-They are simply meant to guide you through the experimentation in order to achieve the best results.
+One thing I love about teaching the scientific method is that it is not a linear set of steps.
+It is simply meant to guide you through experimentation in order to achieve the best results.
 This may mean taking steps back, then forward, until you ultimately achieve a result worth sharing.

 Grab your scientific method posters for the classroom or science center.
 It includes a worksheet for kids to use when conducting their own experiments.